8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrRender.rst

     4. Click 'HvrRender' in the results to add it to the camera

-Rendering Modes
+Parameters
 ---------------

+  **Mode**

-Standard
+    - Standard
-^^^^^^^^

-    **How it renders**

         Renders the scene in multiple passes, where it renders each actor that is visible one by one.

         This allows for a lot of customization as each HvrActor can have unique shaders and be color-graded individually.

-Direct
+    - Direct
-^^^^^^

-    **How it renders**

-    Rendering the scene in a single pass by rendering directly into the framebuffer.
+        Renders a actor in a single pass directly into the framebuffer.